thirdreplicator/counter-server/README.md

 ### POST /inc/:id

 Incremements, then returns a counter value.
 Undefined counters are assumed to equal 0, so so 1 is returned upon incrementing an undefined counter.
+The POST data is empty.

 ### POST /reset/:id/:value

 Sets a counter to a particular value.
+The POST data is empty.

 ### POST /reset/:id

 Sets a counter to 0.
+The POST data is empty.

 ### POST /reset/all

 Resets all counters to 0.
 (Do not create counters named "all".)
+The POST data is empty.

 ## License